balancer-team/rando-js/README.md

 - `rando` Default, like a compact UUIDv4.
 - `sorto` Sortable string followed by a random string, like a compact UUIDv7.
 - `locker` Long string with over 256 bits of entropy, suitable for API keys.
-- `tribble` Easy to type.
-Suitable for recovery codes.
+- `clarion` Lowercase random string.
+Easier to read, type, and verbally relay.
 - `sesame` Secure 16-character password.
 - `pinto` Numerical 6-digit pin for verification codes.